 Anders Heger is a writer, the director of the Norwegian publishing company Cappelen Damm and President of Norwegian PEN.

-Mohammed Sheriff is President of Sierra Leone PEN.
+Mohamed Sheriff is President of Sierra Leone PEN.
 He writes short stories, novellas and drama for radio, TV and the stage.
 He produces and directs documentary videos, short films, radio, TV and stage plays for both entertainment and development projects.
 Read more…

 In September 2003 he was a founder of the Trieste PEN Centre, of which he has been Secretary General, Vice President and is currently President.